jiabingeng/reactor-user-docs/administration/companies-and-properties.md

 In Launch, there is a 1:1 relationship between your companies and your Experience Cloud organizations.

 First, you can have one or several Launch company accounts.
 Companies contain properties.
-You can have one or several or any number of properties within a company account.
-Within a property, you can have one or any number of domains or subdomains.
+You can have one or several or any number of properties within a company account. <!-- Within a property, you can have one or any number of domains or subdomains. -->

 Some customers have one company that contains all of their properties.
-Some have a company that contains many properties, one for each domain.
-Some have a company that contains several properties, one for each type of site they manage.
+Some have a company that contains many properties, one for each domain or application. <!-- Some companies will create several properties, one for each type of site they manage. --> <!-- Is this last sentence needed?
+Might add some confusion, where I think we have stated the company to property relationship options -->

 ## Separating the Launch environment for multiple entities

-There are a few ways to handle multiple geo markets, business units, domains, and subdomains in Launch.
+There are a few ways to handle multiple geo markets, business units, applications, domains, and subdomains in Launch.

-For example, you might have three properties within your company account where one contains all of your blog sites, another contains all of your ecommerce sites, and the third contains all of your lead-generation sites.
+For example, you might have four properties within your company account where one contains all of your blog sites, another contains all of your ecommerce sites, a the third contains all of your lead-generation sites, and a fourth contains all of your mobile applications.

-Note: Each property requires its own embed codes in your page templates.
+Note: Each web property requires its own embed codes in your page templates.
 Any domains or subdomains you want included in a particular property would have the same embed codes in the page templates when Dynamic Tag Management is first installed on your site.

 ### Can we use separate instances for each?